Serve inOld-fashioned glass

 Basically a Negroni with bourbon replacing gin.
 A combo which Negroni lovers should try.

-Like Harry, Erskine Gwynne was an American expatriate, but he was also a socialite, nephew of railroad tycoon Alfred Vanderbilt and most importantly for this story, edited a monthly magazine called The Boulevardier, hence the drink's name.
+This suggests that the recipe for not one of McElhone's but was made by Erskine Gwynne, a regular at McElhone's Harry's New York Bar in Paris.
+Like McElhone, Erskine Gwynne was an American expatriate, but he was also a socialite, nephew of railroad tycoon Alfred Vanderbilt and most importantly for this story, edited a monthly magazine called The Boulevardier, hence the drink's name.